FACULTY OF SOCIAL WORK, UNIVERSITY OF MANITOBA

 Application materials, including any letters of reference, will be handled in accordance with the protection of privacy provisions of "The Freedom of Information and Protection of Privacy" (Manitoba).
 Please note that curriculum vitae may be provided to participating members of the search process.

-Review of submitted applications will commence on 06 May 2021.
+Review of submitted applications will commence on 03 May 2021 and remain open until filled.
 Applications should refer to the position number, and should include a cover letter outlining the candidate's teaching, research and relevant expertise; a curriculum vitae; a teaching dossier; and the names and contact information of three referees familiar with the candidate's academic work.

 Chair, MSW-IK Program Recruitment & Hiring Committee